 CloudSigma offers to users the possibility to make as many subscriptions as they wish for the exact amount of resources they need.
-Your subscriptions can be configured in a flexible manner along with everything else on CloudSigma.
+Your can configure your subscriptions in a flexible manner along with everything else on CloudSigma.
 The idea is you can flexibly combine burst usage with subscribed resources to closely match your requirements over time.

 Most of our customers end up with several subscriptions for a single resource and with various expiry dates as their consumption grows over time (think of them stacking up on top of each other).
 Having to maintain multiple subscriptions per resource with different expiry dates can become a bit of a headache for many customers.
 But here comes the trick: you can sync up your subscriptions per resource to fall on the same day, after which you can consolidate them into a single subscription going forward.